UPDATE 23-05-2021 This blog needed some updates after I answered a question on the technet Community about how to troubleshoot the settings catalog.

-When writing this blog, in my opinion, there are a lot of settings missing that can be configured.
+When first writing this blog, in my opinion, there are a lot of settings missing that can be configured.
 I really hoped to see the option to configure AppLocker as you could do with the old-fashioned on-premise GPO.
-Not all is bad, the reporting option is great…

 If you are reading my blogs often, you will know I want to automate the deployment.
 The first thing I did, was starting Fiddler to get some more information where the information is stored as the location is not the same as the existing device configuration policies

 Before we continue we need to know the difference where the settings are stored: